Snapdragon 215 vs Snapdragon 212

 Similarities Between The Two

-Now as we move on to the similarities between the two, we see the same memory support, LPDDR3 RAM, eMMC 4.5 built-in storage as well as the same UHS-I microSD type support for expansion.
-As for modem too, it packs in the same X5 LTE modem found on the 212.
+Now, as we move on to the similarities, we see the same memory support, LPDDR3 RAM, eMMC 4.5 built-in storage, and the same UHS-I microSD type support for expansion.
+As for the modem, it packs in the same X5 LTE modem found on the 212.
 Following on as a 200 series processor, the Snapdragon 215 maintains its 28nm node size.

 Specifications That Matter